 Your health care provider may order a D-dimer test if you are showing symptoms of blood clots, such as:

-- Swelling, pain, warmth, and changes in skin color of your leg
+- Swelling, pain, warmth, and changes in skin color of your leg or arm

 - Bleeding gums, nausea and vomiting, seizures, severe stomach and muscle pain, and decreased urine